 Chloe Smith is a cycling enthusiast and a part-time writer always willing to share tidbits of advice.
 She believes that passion, courage, and (above all) knowledge breed success.
 When she’s not working, she’s probably somewhere cuddled up with a good book, and a cup of lemongrass tea, or (more honestly) binge-watching the newest Netflix hit show.

-Last year, I created my first online course, Own it, Crush it: LinkedIn.
+In 2017, I created my first online course.
 I’d been wanting to try the online teaching business for a while, but wasn’t sure what I’d create.
 Then someone reminded me that I know and love LinkedIn (it’s far and away the single-most important referral tool in my content marketing business), so it seemed like a logical place to start.

 I launched it in September of 2017, and have sold more than 100 seats.
 Clearly, not a six-figure launch, but I’m thrilled so many people I don’t even know are willing to take a chance on what I’m offering.